 Learning Objective Participants Can Expect From This Event

-• Using metaphors and creative exploration to unlock new perspectives in supervision cases
+• Use metaphors to discover new perspectives in your practice.

 Who is This Workshop Appropriate For?